 The CFE Fund supports municipal efforts to improve the financial stability of households by leveraging opportunities unique to local government.
-By translating cutting edge experience with large scale programs, research, and policy in cities of all sizes, the CFE Fund assists mayors and other local leaders to identify, develop, fund, implement, and research pilots and programs that help families build assets and make the most of their financial resources.
-The CFE Fund is currently working in over 100 cities and counties, and has disbursed over $52 million to local governments and their partners to support these efforts.
+By translating cutting-edge experience with large-scale programs, research, and policy in cities of all sizes, the CFE Fund assists mayors and other local leaders to identify, develop, fund, implement, and researching pilots and programs that help families build assets and make the most of their financial resources.
+The CFE Fund is currently working in over 100 cities and counties and has disbursed over $52 million to local governments and their partners to support these efforts.
 For more information, please visit https://cfefund.org/ or follow us on Twitter at @CFEFund.

 About Bank On